Parallel self-testing of EPR pairs under computational assumptions: Introduction

-Besides generalizing to a wider class of measurements, one may wonder if it is possible to further improve the efficiency and robustness of our protocol.
-When $N = \lambda$, it seems unlikely that the efficiency can be improved because sending (the public keys of) one function pair already requires $\poly(\lambda) = \poly(N)$ bits of communication.
+One interesting direction is to further improve the efficiency and robustness of our protocol.
+When $N = \lambda$, one bottleneck in improving the efficiency is that sending (the public key of) one function pair already requires $\poly(\lambda) = \poly(N)$ bits of communication.
+In recent work, it has been shown that, instead of sending the public keys, the verifier can apply a \emph{succinct batch key generation algorithm} to reduce the cost of sending public keys \cite{bartusek2022succinct}.
+We expect that techniques in \cite{bartusek2022succinct} can be used to shorten other messages of our protocol as well.
 Turning to robustness, we note that there exists a nonlocal self-test \cite{nv2017quantumlinearity} which uses $\poly(N)$ bits of communication and achieves robustness $\poly(\epsilon)$.
 It might be possible to combine our techniques with those in \cite{nv2017quantumlinearity} to achieve similar robustness in the computational setting.
 Another interesting question to ask is what $\mathsf{MIP}^\ast$ protocols can be compiled into computation delegation protocols under computational assumptions.
-For comparison, it has been shown that classical $\mathsf{MIP}$ protocols sound against non-signaling provers can be turned into computation delegation protocols \cite{tauman2013,tauman2014}.
-Lastly, it would be interesting to see if there exists a systematic way to translate nonlocal self-tests into computational ones.
+For comparison, it has been shown that classical $\mathsf{MIP}$ protocols sound against non-signalling provers can be turned into computation delegation protocols \cite{tauman2013,tauman2014}.
+It would also be interesting to see if a systematic way exists to translate nonlocal self-tests into computational ones.
 We note that \cite{kahanamokumeyer2021classicallyverifiable} suggests that the two settings might not be too different at a conceptual level by presenting a test of quantumness in the computational setting that closely resembles the nonlocal CHSH test~\cite{chsh}.
-However, it is unknown if this protocol is quantumly sound.
+Recently, Kalai et.~al. proposed a way to construct a proof-of-quantumness protocol from any nonlocal game with a classical and quantum separation using quantum homomorphic encryption \cite{kalai2022quantum}.
+However, it is unknown if the aforementioned protocols are quantumly sound.
+Going beyond quantum dimension testing, it would be interesting to see if our protocol can be combined with those that test quantum circuit depth \cite{chia2022classical,arora2023quantum} to give a protocol that tests the quantum volume of a quantum computer.